Adrian-Ng/Adrian-Ng.github.io/_SQL/dml/01-dml-select.md

 ## WHERE

-When we are only in _specific_ rows of data we use the `WHERE` clause to specify conditions over our selection.
+When we are interested in only _specific_ rows of data we use the `WHERE` clause to specify conditions over our selection.

 ### Equality